RobRendell/gTove/README.md

 The implemented list is now very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Create movable window wrapper, which starts as a draggable element, but can pop out into a separate window.
-* Add button to show a roster of pieces on the tabletop in a movable window.
-For players, this only shows revealed pieces.
-* Change dice bag to appear in a movable window.
-* Tweak dice initial velocities and spins to be less likely to equal zero in any axis.
-If you roll dice, make sure everyone on the tabletop is on the same version!
-* Fix bug: could no longer paste images or URLs into the file browser (broke in version 362)
-* Add "focus" column to pieces roster, with icons which focus the camera on a particular mini when clicked.
-* Fix bug: with grid snap on when rotating/elevating mini, could fail to snap back to the grid at gesture end.

 ## Plans/TODO

 * Pieces roster improvements: